lambdamikel/Busch-2090/README.md

 emulator version 2.

-Also, you will find some programs in the ``software`` subdirectory.
+Also, you will find some programs in the ``software`` directory.
 See below for instructions how to use them, and for a brief explanation of the ``.MIC`` file format.

 ###Acknowledgements